Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: An XAI framework: integrating end-to-end control, safety, and explanations

+This requirement could be as pragmatic as some inspection of individual vehicle safety (for example, verifying basic safety functions of an individual vehicle for re-licensing).
+That said, this concept should be considered as a thorough compliance testing of $eeC$ components from vehicle manufacturers to certify their public safety under international and/or national transportation guidelines such as \cite{regulation2016} and \cite{guideleinescanada}.
 The general principles for acceptable functional safety of road vehicles are defined by the ISO 26262 standard \cite{ISO26262}.
 According to this standard, there should be a safety certification development with evidence-based rationales: the vehicle should be able to meet the established functional safety requirement in its operational context.
 Part 6 of the ISO 26262 standard \cite{ISO26262_6} is dedicated to end-product development for automotive applications within the software level.
 This guideline includes the design, development, testing, and verification of software systems in automotive applications.
-In this sense, the safety of autonomous driving software should strictly comply with these principles.
-Based on these standards, there seem to be two fundamental approaches to confirming regulatory compliance, which we label confirmation of compliance by ``simulation,'' and confirmation of compliance by ``verification,'' the latter of which is aligned with our observation regarding the role of XAI in confirming regulatory compliance.
-In the case of the process of establishing regulatory compliance by simulation, the idea is that a selected set of autonomous actions can be simulated, and then assessed to be compliant in terms of safety and security.
-This approach is perhaps the most familiar, as it arises naturally from an engineering development trajectory, where the accuracy of simulators determines the quality of compliance (e.g., \cite{shipsimulation2016}).
+Based on these standards, there seem to be two fundamental approaches to confirming regulatory compliance, which we label confirmation of compliance by ``simulation,'' and confirmation of compliance by ``verification,''.
+These steps are aligned with our observation regarding the role of XAI in confirming regulatory compliance.
+In the case of the process of establishing regulatory compliance by simulation, the idea is that a selected set of autonomous actions can be simulated, and then assessed to be satisfactory.
+This approach is perhaps the most familiar, as it arises naturally from an engineering development trajectory, where the accuracy of simulators determines the quality of compliance (e.g., \cite{johansen2016ship}).
 The confidence of the established compliance is a function of the accuracy and coverage of the simulation.
 However, this compliance process can be very expensive and prone to safety gaps, especially when consensus on the properties and scope of a simulation is difficult to achieve.
-Thus, in general, the simulation part of automated driving can be considered a "driving school" for self-driving vehicles, as the designed and developed learning software system should be tested rigorously in this phase before such a learning system is deployed to a real vehicle in the physical world.
+Thus, in general, the simulation part can be considered a "driving school" for AVs: The designed and developed learning software system should be tested rigorously